ARCHER2-HPC/archer2-docs/docs/data-tools/spack.md

 the full concretised set of packages:

     auser@ln01:~> spack spec gromacs@2024.2%gcc+mpi

 !!! tip
-    Spack needs to bootstrap the installation of some extra software in order to function, principally `clingo`  which is used to solve the dependencies required for an installation.
-The first time you ask Spack to concretise a spec into a precise set of requirements, it will take extra time as it downloads this software and extracts it into a local directory for Spack's use.

-!!! tip
     Spack on ARCHER2 has been configured to use as much of the HPE Cray